 Intuition is something we all have, but something we’re not always aware we have.
 Intuition can be used to help us successfully navigate life.

-Have you ever had that feeling when you know that something is right for you even though you’re not sure why, or that you instinctively know you need to go down a certain path?
-Intuition lets us know what we need to do and encourages us to make those changes, even though we may be hesitant and feel the need to resist change.
+Have you ever had that feeling when you know that something is right for you even though you’re not sure why, or you instinctively know you need to go down a certain path?
+Intuition lets us know what we need to do and encourages us to make those changes, even though initially we may be hesitant and feel the need to resist change.

-For those of us who meditate, or for those who practise by listening, intuition should become more instinctive.
-When we ignore its presence, it usually means we’re not in tune or prepared to listen, or to give in to that part of us that is helping or wanting us to change.
+For those of us who meditate, or for those who practise listening, intuition should become more instinctive.
+When we ignore its presence, it usually means we’re not in tune or prepared to listen, or willing to give in to that part of us that is helping or wanting us to change.